 - Medium Span: Kenneth F. Burns Memorial Bridge, Worcester/Shrewsbury, Mass.

 - Short Span: Wampum Bridge, Lawrence County, Pa.

-- Moveable Span: South Park Bascule Bridge Replacement, Seattle
+- Movable Span: South Park Bascule Bridge Replacement, Seattle

 - Reconstruction Span: Alexander Hamilton Bridge, New York City

 - Special Purpose: 606 - Milwaukee Avenue Bridge, Chicago